MarceloLopezS/fruit-slice-game/README.md

 The app is intended to present a simple, yet intuitive, user interface and experience across desktop and mobile devices.
 For this, the latest CSS technologies are used in conjunction with the HTML code and the core functionality is handled by JavaScript.

 The JavaScript code is the core part that is responsible for the game logic.
-The aproach is driven towards Functional Programming and it's center on clear, readable code with good practices.
+The aproach is driven towards Functional Programming and it's center on clean, readable code with good practices.

 The JavaScript Code generates an array of hard coded fruits, sets global variables, stores the elements involved in the user interactivity, using class and attribute selectors, and performs the required actions with the following functions:
 - `updateTriesDisplay`: Updates the display of the player’s remaining tries by showing or hiding heart icons.